vjvardhan/finzly-api-developerportal/developer-portal/recurring-payment.md

 **Payment Speed Details**

-The speed of the payment defines the user prefrence on the money movement while initiating the payment.
-The speed preference is based upon the cost and time associated with the payment transaction (defined within the BankOS platform by the bank) for instance speed "Express" is associated with the Fedwire payment rail where the payment will be processed normaly within a day in comparison with the speed "Economy" which is associated with the regular ACH payment rail where the payment will be processed within 2-3 business days.
+The speed of the payment defines the user preference on the money movement while initiating the payments.
+The user preference is depends upon the cost and time associated with the payment transaction (Defined as per the bank in the BankOS platform), for instance  "Express" as a speed is associated with the Fedwire payment rail where the payment will be processed within a day in comparison with the "Economy" as a speed which is associated with the regular ACH payment rail where the payment will be processed within 2-3 business days.

 |**Speed**|**Speed Description**|
 | :- | :- |